 Coming up next is a rather unusual one, but one that has to be mentioned on any list of the best VR sports games that aims to embrace the entirety of the sports portfolio.
 Many may not consider fishing much of a sport as there’s little physical exhausting involved, but with that being said – fishing is a competitive sport, and we want this to be a list for just about anyone.
 Catch & Release lets you go to beautiful mountain lakes, enjoy the calming sounds of the water while taking your time digesting every moment of this awesome simulator.
 Just you – on a lake.
 Plain and simple.

 Sprint Vector has risen in popularity ever since its launch on the Steam store in early 2018.
 The game is a full-body VR experience.
 Sprint Vector is a creative blend of a game show and extreme sports racing.
 It lets you fly, climb, sprint, and battle your way towards a plethora of obstacles as you rush to the finish line.
 It’s one of the more addicting titles on today’s list for sure.

 Beat Saber.
 I’m not even sure I need to say more than that.
 The Star Wars-themed audio-arcade has taken the industry by storm, and there’s just something about having it highlighted that seems right.
 If you have any bone in your body that like either Star Wars, music, or to dance – this one is for you.
 The amount of awards this title has to its name is off the charts too.
 We highly recommend you fire it up and find out just why that is!

 Developer: Beat Games

 It’s time to talk golf!
 Golf Club is a next iteration of the original foundation built by HB Studio’s 2014 ‘The Golf Club’.
-This VR adaptation has since then been adapted by hundreds of users across the globe and many view it as a great “do-it-at-home” practice, while learning to actually golf in real life.
+This VR adaptation has since then been adopted by hundreds of users across the globe and many view it as a great “do-it-at-home” practice while learning to actually golf in real life.